timlev/Learning-English-HTML/README.md

-# Rosetta-Tablet-HTML
+# Learning-English-HTML
-HTML version of rosetta-tablet
+HTML version of Learning-English

 Depends on python to make units.json

 Not implemented:
 // score screen
 //lesson chooser
-- lesson creation
+// lesson creation